Award of Diploma

 With effect from 25 Oct 2021, you are required to update your absence from classes and all assessments including examinations via the Statement of Absence (SOA) System, and submit the softcopy of the documentary proof within two (2) working days from the last day of the absence.

-In addition, for all assessments, including examination, you must submit original hardcopy documentary proof within two (2) working days from the last day of absence to your School’s administration office during office hours*.
-For other classes, e.g. lecture, tutorial, practical and laboratory, if you are selected for hardcopy verification, you must submit the original hardcopy documentary proof, including medical certificate (if relevant), within the next two (2) working days from your last absence date to your School’s administration office during office hours*.
-Once this is done, your absence will not be counted in the calculation of your attendance.
-For example, if the last day of your absence is on a Friday, you must submit the original documentary proof by Tuesday, 6pm.
+For all assessments, including examinations, learners must submit original ^hardcopy documentary proof within two (2) working days from their last absence date to their School’s administration office during office hours*.
+For other classes, e.g. lecture, tutorial, practical or laboratory, if learners are selected for ^hardcopy verification, learner must submit the original ^hardcopy documentary proof, including medical certificate, within the next two (2) working days from their last absence date to their School’s administration office during office hours*.

 *Office Hours